-A. The above recitals are true and correct and are incorporated herein; and

-B. The Parties have had the opportunity to obtain legal counsel of their choice; and

-C. The Parties acknowledge and agree that this settlement is a compromise of disputed allegations, claims and demands, and that the 2014 Agreement shall not be construed as, or deemed to be evidence of, an admission or concession of any fault, liability or damage whatsoever by the Parties; and

-D. Except as otherwise provided herein, the 2014 Agreement shall take effect on the Prospective Effective Date and expire on September 30, ten calendar years after the Effective Date; and

-E. The 2014 Agreement supersedes and replaces incorporates all prior settlement agreements between the Parties and all amendments thereto; and

-F. Upon the Effective Date, the provisions of the 2014 Agreement shall be incorporated into a consent judgment in the case of Randall Wyse, et al vs. City of Jacksonville, et al., Case No.: 3:13-cv-121-J-34MCR.
+- A. The above recitals are true and correct and are incorporated herein; and - B. The Parties have had the opportunity to obtain legal counsel of their choice; and - C. The Parties acknowledge and agree that this settlement is a compromise of disputed allegations, claims and demands, and that the 2015 Agreement shall not be construed as, or deemed to be evidence of, an admission or concession of any fault, liability or damage whatsoever by the Parties; and - D. Except as otherwise provided herein, the 2015 Agreement shall take effect on the Effective Date and expire on September 30, seven calendar years after the Effective Date; and - E. The 2015 Agreement encompasses the entire agreement of the Parties, and supersedes all previous understandings, practices, and/or arrangements between the Parties, whether oral or written; and - F. Upon the Effective Date, the provisions of the 2015 Agreement shall be incorporated into a consent judgment in the case of Randall Wyse, et al vs. City of Jacksonville, et al., Case No.: 3:13-cv-121-J-34MCR.
 The Federal court shall retain jurisdiction for the enforcement of the Agreement and the resolution of any disputes arising thereafter.
-The Parties acknowledge the Court's power to enforce the 2014 Agreement, and move for the Court to provide an annual review of the Parties' compliance with the Agreement's terms.
-To the extent that the Court declines the annual review obligation, the parties agree to meet and choose a mutually acceptable judge, attorney or special master to serve in this monitoring role; and
+The Parties acknowledge the Court's power to enforce the 2015 Agreement, and move for the Court to provide an annual review of the Parties' compliance with the Agreement's terms.
+To the extent that the Court declines the annual review obligation, the parties agree to meet and choose a mutually acceptable judge, attorney or special master to serve in this monitoring role.